mkdoherty/assignment03/README.mkdanswers.md

 ![](README.mkdanswers_files/figure-html/unnamed-chunk-3-1.png)

-I then generated a pdf with Rstudios export funciton in the "plots" window.
+I then generated a pdf with Rstudios export funciton in the "plots" window instead of using the pdf code above.
 <img src=pch.portrait.pdf>

 2. Using the `germfree.nmds.axes` data file available in this respositry, generate a plot that looks like this.
 The points are connected in the order they were sampled with the circle representing the beginning ad the square the end of the time course:

     <img src="beta.png", style="margin:0px auto;display:block" width="700">

 ```r
 germfree <- read.table(file="germfree.nmds.axes", header=T)